JayaswalPrateek/MyCSnotesForME/Cpp.md

 			- `char str[10]` can store 9 letters as 10th one has to be `\0` to identify the char array as a string.
 		- with pointer: `char *s = "H"`
 			- stored in HEAP
+- 2 ways to get user input
+	- if using class string
+		- `cin>>str` accepts one word
+		- `getline(cin,str)` accepts words with white spaces
+	- if using array of char
+		- `cin>>str` accepts one word
+		- `cin.getline(str,50)`
+			- where 50 is the max length of string which is same as the length of the array of char.
 - 2 ways to find length(doesn't count `\0`)
 	- if using string class, use `str.length()`
 	- if using char array, use `strlen(str)` and `#include<cstring>`